-Bulbine from the Greek 'bolbos' and Latin 'bulbu' for a bulb.
+Bulbine from the Latin 'bulbous' meaning a bulb, referring to the bulb-shaped tuber of many members of this genus.
 Semibarbata from the Latin 'semi' meaning half and 'barbata' meaning bearded, referring to half of the filaments being bearded.

 Distribution and status

-Found scattered across South Australia but more common in the central part, especially on Eyre Peninsula.
+Found scattered across South Australia but more common in the central part, especially on Eyre Peninsula, growing on sand, sandy clay, or loam in areas that are wet in winter, such as granite outcrops, creek lines, the margins of salt lakes and along the coast.
 Also found in Western Australia, Queensland, New South Wales, Victoria and Tasmania.
 Native.
 Common in South Australia.
 Common in the other States.

 NRM regions: Adelaide and Mount Lofty Ranges, Alinytjara Wilurara, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Arid Lands, South Australian Murray-Darling Basin, South East